TiBeN/CrontabManager/README.md

 $crontabRepository = new CrontabRepository(new CrontabAdapter());
 ```

-### Create new Job and persist it into the crontab:
+### Create new Job and persist it into the crontab

 Suppose you want to create a new job which consists of launching the
 command "df &gt;&gt; /tmp/df.log" every day at 23:30.
 You can do it in